 home page: Great horned owl– Starved Rock State Park, Illinois

 This great horned owl (Bubo virginianus) is cared for by Flint Creek Wildlife Rehabilitation of Barrington IL, which has all the required permits to care for this owl.
 The owl was injured, then received veterinary treatment, but the injuries were so severe that the owl would not survive in the wild.
-The owl serves as a foster parent to young great horned owls and is shown at educational events to teach natural history and respect for wildlife.
+The owl serves as a foster parent to young great horned owls and is introduced at educational events to teach natural history and respect for wildlife.
 It is illegal to keep native wildlife without a permit.